Advanced Sperm Testing (Including Sperm DNA Fragmentation Testing)

 When sperm DFI results are run, some labs (e.g. ReproSource) also include an evaluation of the percentage of sperm with high DNA stainability (HDS).
 Sperm HDS measures the percentage of sperm cells with immature chromatin and therefore elevated HDS levels indicate the presence of higher levels of immature sperm.
 In men with sperm production problems, increased numbers of immature sperm are often present on standard semen analysis testing (usually identified as “round cells” in the semen analysis report).
 Immature sperm cells produce oxygen free radicals which can increase oxidative stress on the sperm.
 In healthy, fertile men, average HDS is about 6 percent, though up to 15 percent is still considered normal.

 Frankly, most male fertility experts are confused as to what to do with HDS results when they come back as abnormal.
 The early studies of HDS which set the “normal” range of 15% looked at chances of conceiving through natural timed intercourse.
 A 1999 study found that 73 couples who were successful at achieving a pregnancy within 3 months had a mean HDS of 8.95%, while 31 couples who were not able to conceive after 12 months of trying had a mean HDS of 15.03%.
 [Evenson DP.
 HumReprod 1999] Robust data confirming a negative impact of elevated HDS levels on timed intercourse and IUI have not followed.
 In terms of IVF outcomes, a 2015 study of 275 couples undergoing both standard IVF and IVF/ICSI showed no significant relationship between HDS levels and fertilization rates, blastocyst formation, implantations, as well as life birth rates.
 [Speyer BE.
-SystBiolReprodMed 2015] Interestingly, a study of 832 standard IVF and 770 ICSI cycles showed a small but significant increase risk of early miscarriage when HDS was 15% or above, but only in the ICSI group.
+SystBiolReprodMed 2015] Interestingly, a study of 832 standard IVF and 770 ICSI cycles showed a small but significant increased risk of early miscarriage when HDS was 15% or above, but only in the ICSI group.
 [Jerre E. FertSteril 2019] So maybe if a couple is having recurrent miscarriage problems with IVF/ICSI, they could consider an attempt using standard IVF if sperm HDS levels are significantly elevated (and no other risk factors for recurrent miscarriage have been found), but the data is not entirely convincing.
 There is currently not good data on methods to improve sperm HDS levels when they are elevated, though antioxidant therapy could potentially decrease the impact of elevated oxidative stress associated with increased numbers of immature sperm in the ejaculate.

 Microfluidic sperm sorting